kirstenfrager/CFA-GrapplingEducation/README.md

 ----------

-### Google Calendar Synch
+### Google Calendar Sync

 I approached this task having two options.

 ##### **Option One**:
 Creating a booking platform using an external package to help with the process.
-As I needed to specifically have it synched with a google calendar due to my client having a rotating roster (every week available times would be different - no two weeks the same), I wanted to make sure at the end of two weeks I had something to show my client no matter what (if my coding from scratch method wouldn't be complete in time).
+As I needed to specifically have it synced with a google calendar due to my client having a rotating roster (every week available times would be different - no two weeks the same), I wanted to make sure at the end of two weeks I had something to show my client no matter what (if my coding from scratch method wouldn't be complete in time).
 [Timekit](https://www.timekit.io/) allows API personalisation and widget calls to be made while easily synching any google calendars for one or more users.
-This is a key advantage to using this platform, as when my client wants to add more instructors to the booking platform, their calendars can easily be added and synched.
+This is a key advantage to using this platform, as when my client wants to add more instructors to the booking platform, their calendars can easily be added and synced.

 https://github.com/timekit-io/booking-js